alexander-labs/portfolio/README.md

 ---

 ## 💻 Coding
-Code labs and small projects I’ve built — experimenting, learning, and solving problems.
+Small projects I’ve built — experimenting, learning, and solving problems.

-- Calculator App (coming soon)
-- Python Games (coming soon)
-- Jupyter Notebooks (coming soon)
+- Coming soon

 ---

 ## 🔬 Research
 Passion projects across various topics — from history to science to technology.

-- *Battle of the Bulge* — historical analysis
+- *Battle of the Bulge* — historical analysis (Fall 2024) [will add presentation soon]
-- *Terraforming* — future science exploration
+- *Terraforming* — future science exploration (Spring 2024) [will add presentation soon]
-- *Science in Film* — work in progress (WIP)
+- *Science in Film* — work in progress (2025) [currently working on this]

 ---